microsoft/api-guidelines/graph/GuidelinesGraph.md

 When building a digital ecosystem API usability becomes a business priority.
 Success of your ecosystem depends on APIs that are easy to discover, simple to use, fit for purpose, and consistent across your products.

-This document offers guidance that Microsoft Graph API developer teams MUST follow to ensure that Microsoft Graph has a consistent and easy to use API surface.
+This document offers guidance that Microsoft Graph API producer teams MUST follow to ensure that Microsoft Graph has a consistent and easy to use API surface.
 A new API design should meet the following goals: